lancenacabuan/Shaliah/README.md

     relevant Jewish writings (excerpts from Philo, Dead Sea Scrolls, Mishnah/Talmud passages on agency, etc.).
 These are cited to provide direct evidence of what people believed and argued in their own words.
-Secondary sources–peer-reviewed journal articles, academic
-    books, and credible encyclopedia entries–are used to provide context, scholarly interpretation, and to present various sides of scholarly disputes.
+Secondary sources – peer-reviewed journal articles, academic books, and credible encyclopedia entries – are used to provide context, scholarly interpretation, and to present various sides of scholarly disputes.
 All information drawn from these sources is cited in APA style, and the analysis aims to synthesize these